dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 ### Service account tokens for Enterprise plans

 The following permissions can be assigned to a service account token on an Enterprise plan.
-For more details about the permissions in these sets, see "[Enterprise permissions](/docs/dbt-cloud/access-control/enterprise-permissions)."
+For more details about these permissions, see "[Enterprise permissions](/docs/dbt-cloud/access-control/enterprise-permissions)."

 **Account Admin service token:** <br/>
 Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
 A Team plan refers to this permission set as an "Owner role."